litestar-org/litestar/docs/usage/openapi.rst

     :language: python

-The above will result in an OpenAPI schema object that looks like this:
+The above example will result in an OpenAPI schema object that looks like this:

 .. code-block:: json